Finding better ways to provide the materials the world needs

 Does QMM activities generate radiation above World Health Organisation guidelines?

-Is QMM water management inadequate, thus leading to berm incidents and non-compliant water being released into the natural environment?
+Is QMM water management inadequate, which then leads to berm incidents and non-compliant water being released into the natural environment?

 In 2022, did QMM water released into the natural environment lead to fish deaths?

-Following three cyclones and extreme rain fall in Fort Dauphin in early 2022, a controlled water release, authorised by the Malagasy regulator (ANDEA and Office National de l’Environnement), was carried out at QMM to mitigate against a possible breach of our dam infrastructure and an uncontrolled incident that could have significantly impacted the environment surrounding our operation.
+Following three cyclones and heavy rainfall in Fort Dauphin in early 2022, a controlled water release, authorised by the Malagasy regulator (ANDEA and Office National de l’Environnement), was carried out at QMM to mitigate against a possible breach of our dam infrastructure and an uncontrolled incident that could have significantly impacted the environment surrounding our operation.
 This release, whilst it minimised environmental risks, raised concerns from our host community members who witnessed fish deaths in the bodies of water surrounding the mine.

 Following these concerns, QMM, together with the regulator, undertook a series of water sample analyses, in addition to ongoing release water monitoring.
-These showed no significant change to the water quality in the receiving natural environment, and no link between our mine activities and the observations of dead fish made by community members.
+These showed no significant change to the water quality in the receiving natural environment, and no conclusive link between our mine activities and the observed dead fish by community members.

 Has QMM released water into the ocean in March 2023?